Pictures of Roses, Flowers, Plants in our October Houston Garden

 I keep them mulched as I do our other roses and they are all kept watered and fed at regular intervals.

-These shade loving plants reseed themselves and had literally almost surrounded the exterior of our home in this tree canopied yard since we first moved here about 4 years ago.
+These shade loving plants reseed themselves and had literally almost surrounded the exterior of our home in this tree canopied yard since we first moved here many years ago.

 Little seedlings that pop up can be transplanted and I had even given many away to neighbors and other people who wanted some for their gardens.